Estate Planning, Probate and Trust Administration

 An optimal estate plan should account for the full extent of your asset holdings and work to minimize the financial impact of federal estate taxes, gift taxes, generation-skipping taxes, probate, beneficiary conflicts, and other potential costs and complications.
 In many cases, a simple will or living trust is not enough.

-We will tailor our planning strategy to suit your concerns and objectives and provide the knowledgeable advice you need to make informed decisions.
+We will tailor our planning strategy to suit your concerns and objectives, providing the knowledgeable advice you need to make informed decisions.
 Our firm regularly represents high-profile clients in these matters and can handle your case with the utmost discretion and sensitivity.

-If you require a sophisticated level of tax planning, our Oklahoma City estate planning attorneys can assist you with many types of complex instruments, including:
+If you require a sophisticated level of tax planning, our Oklahoma City estate planning lawyers can assist you with many types of complex instruments, including:

 • Irrevocable Life Insurance Trusts (ILITs).
-When you move your life insurance policy into an irrevocable trust, all death benefits are excluded from the valuation of your estate, which helps your heirs avoid federal estate taxes.
+By moving your life insurance policy into an irrevocable trust, all death benefits are excluded from the valuation of your estate, helping your heirs avoid federal estate taxes.

 • Dynasty Trusts.
 This type of trust is irrevocable, meaning you cannot typically change its terms once it is created.
 Assets transferred to dynasty trusts are only potentially subject to taxes (including estate, gift, and generation-skipping transfer taxes) when the initial transfer is made, and only if the value of the assets exceeds federal tax exemptions.
 Subsequent transfers to heirs are generally tax-free.
 Assets contained in dynasty trusts are also not counted as part of the trust creator’s taxable estate.